MerchantPug/apugli-docs/docs/types/bientity_action_types/change_hits_on_target.md

     "operation": "set"
 }
 ```
-This example sets the amount of times the actor has hit the target to 0.
+This example sets the amount of times that the actor has hit the target to 0.